BIMSBbioinfo/janggu/docs/tutorial.rst

 Of particular importance are the Genomics-specific dataset, :class:`Dna` and :class:`Cover` which to easily access and fetch genomics data.
-Additional Dataset classes are described in the Reference section of the documentation.
+Other Dataset classes, e.g. :class:`Array` are described in the Reference section.

 Dna
 ^^^^^^^^^^
-The :class:`Dna` allows to fetch raw sequence data from fasta files or from a reference genome along with genomic coordinates of interest and translates the sequences into a *one-hot encoding*.
+The :class:`Dna` fetches raw sequence data from fasta files or from a reference genome along with a set of genomic coordinates and translates the sequences into a *one-hot encoding*.
 Specifically, the *one-hot encoding* is represented as a
 4D array with dimensions corresponding